0xB10C/bademeister-go/README.md

 ## What is bademeister?

-Bademeister watches and records the bitcoind mempool.
+Bademeister records the mempool history of a Bitcoin Core node and provides access to the data over an API.

 It stores the time when a transaction was first received by a bitcoin node, including transactions that do not end up in the blockchain (double-spends).